walles/nodecode/README.md

   - Write them to Blender
 - Add an instructons comment to the generated code, and a link to the GitHub repository
+- Verify no warnings are printed to the console on imports or exports
 - Try export or import when the node area is the only open area
 - When importing, make sure any problems are obviously reported to the user.
   Through in-code highlights or popups.
 Remove any assert statements from the